Brief description of program

 • Remediation of sites contaminated as a result of a release from an underground storage tank system.

 • Restoration or replacement of potable water supplies.

 • Emergency response and initial site hazard mitigation.

-The application funding process is available in a free brochure provided by the Division of Air and Waste Management.
+The application funding process is available in a free brochure provided by the Division of Waste & Hazardous Substances.
 Click here for application forms.